Authentication Flows

 Step 2: Generate an OAuth Token

-To generate an OAuth token, you need to make a POST request to the/oauth/token
+To generate an OAuth token, you need to make a POST request to the/oauth/token endpoint with your client credentials.
+The request body should include the following parameters:

 API reference